aparnaroy/TalkToTheHand/README.md

 # Welcome to Talk to the Hand

-### HenHacks 2024 - 1st place LabWare Connections Hack
+### HenHacks 2024 - 1st Place LabWare Connections Hack

 ![Our Website](public/translate-page.png)